GaiusCoffee/Manahearth/README.md

   4. Manahearth games may be further modified by formats that limit the cards that are allowed (eg. Standard Manahearth, Modern Manahearth, etc).
 4. In addition to normal game materials, up to ten copies of the five basic land cards (Plains, Island, Swamp, Mountain and Forest) are placed on the “Manahearth Zone”.
 5. Each player’s maximum hand size is 10.
-6. At the start of the game, each player puts one Planeswalker card from his or her deck face up into the Command Zone.
+6. At the start of the game, each player puts one Planeswalker card from his or her deck face up into the Hero Zone.
 Then each player shuffles the remaining 30 cards of his or her deck so that the cards are in a random order.
 Those cards become the player’s library.
 7. Once the starting player has been determined, each player sets his or her life total to 20 and draws a hand of three cards.
 8. If a player takes a Mulligan in a Manahearth game, then that player may shuffle one, two or all three starting cards back into their library, then draw until they have three starting cards.
 9. Players *not* going first are given a “Lotus” Instant Card with the casting cost of zero and the text: “Add one mana of any color to your mana pool then exile this card.”
 10. Players going first draws a card during their first draw step.
 11. The “Manahearth Rule”: Anytime a player can play a land card from their hand, they may instead play a land card from the Manahearth Zone.
   1. When a land from the Manahearth is put anywhere from the Battlefield, it is returned to the Manahearth Zone instead.
 12. In addition to the Comprehensive Rules: rule 306.
-Planeswalkers, the following rules apply to any Planeswaker Card in the Command Zone.
+Planeswalkers, the following rules apply to any Planeswaker Card in the Hero Zone.
-  1. There can only be one Planeswalker Card in a player’s Command Zone at any given time.
+  1. There can only be one Planeswalker Card in a player’s Hero Zone at any given time.
-  2. A Planeswalker in the Command Zone are considered to have Shroud and Indestructible, and cannot switch owners, be sacrificed or be exiled.
+  2. A Planeswalker in the Hero Zone are considered to have Shroud and Indestructible, and cannot switch owners, be sacrificed or be exiled.
     1. The Planeswalker is also not considered as when determining effects such as Devotion, since it is not in the Battlefield.
-  3. When a Player plays a Planeswalker Card from anywhere, the current Planeswalker Card in that player’s Command Zone is moved into the Graveyard, and the newly played Planeswalker Card is moved into the Command Zone.
+  3. When a Player plays a Planeswalker Card from anywhere, the current Planeswalker Card in that player’s Hero Zone is moved into the Graveyard, and the newly played Planeswalker Card is moved into the Hero Zone.
-  4. Planeswalkers in the Command Zone are considered to have zero loyalty points.
+  4. Planeswalkers in the Hero Zone are considered to have zero loyalty points.
-    1. Planeswalkers in the Command Zone are not destroyed by the state based effect that checks for zero loyalty counters (Comprehensive Rules: rule 306.9).
+    1. Planeswalkers in the Hero Zone are not destroyed by the state based effect that checks for zero loyalty counters (Comprehensive Rules: rule 306.9).
   5. The “Hero Ability” Rule: Any time an ability from the planeswalker can be played, the player may pay 2 mana of any color and lose/gain life equal to the loyalty cost of the ability.
   6. The “Ultimate Ability” Rule: The planeswalker’s ability with the highest negative value can only be used by paying the planeswalker’s casting cost plus 2 mana of any color and losing life equal to the loyalty cost of the ability.
 13. The “Mill 30” Rule: If a player is required to draw more cards than are left in his or her library, he or she draws the remaining cards, shuffles his graveyard into his library, and continues to draw cards.